-4. COMPANY POLICIES AND DUE DILIGENCE PROCESSES IN RELATION TO FORCED LABOUR AND CHILD LABOUR our past, present and future success.
-The Company's commitment to its employees is to provide:
+4. COMPANY POLICIES AND DUE DILIGENCE PROCESSES IN RELATION TO FORCED LABOUR AND CHILD LABOUR

 The Company has various policies and processes in place to ensure appropriate human rights practices are adhered to within our organization.
-We believe people are an essential element in
+We believe people are an essential element in our past, present and future success.
+The Company's commitment to its employees is to provide:

-- 1) A safe and healthy work environment, - 2) Opportunities to learn and contribute, to the fullest extent, of their abilities; and - 3) Fairness, honesty and equity in the workplace.
+- a) A safe and healthy work environment, - b) Opportunities to learn and contribute, to the fullest extent, of their abilities; and - c) Fairness, honesty and equity in the workplace.